Introduction

 Highlights: serene atmosphere and Gaumukh Glacier.

-Harsil valley: Harsil, a picturesque valley or hill station, is located in the Uttarkashi district of Uttarakhand, at an altitude of 8,596 feet above sea level, and is renowned for its apple orchards, trekking routes and natural scenery.
-Harsil Valley is one of the most famous places to visit in Uttarkashi.
-Every year, millions of tourists visit here to appreciate the beauty of the location.
+Harsil, a picturesque valley or hill station, is located in the Uttarkashi district of Uttarakhand on the route to Gangotri temple, at an altitude of 8,596 feet above sea level, and is renowned for its apple orchards, trekking routes and natural scenery.
+It has a historic connection with apple cultivation, making it a significant site.

 Altitude: 8,596 feet above sea level.